Inside corner units

 Avoid the Issue

 Basic math for the six methods of designing the skin, the six methods of addressing the common corridor, and the three methods of bifurcating the unit gives us 108 options (rendered below).
 Hopefully, within at least one of these 108 options, we can find a geometrically viable unit.

 Or you can, you know, just avoid making them in the first place:

 Solving Inside Corner Units for Test Fit

 Why did I write this article and create a method of analyzing inside corner unit viability?
 We are going to do a new feature within TestFit to allow inside corner units to be customizable (more than they are right now).
+UPDATE: This feature has since been released.
 Why did I need to come up with 110 ways of solving inside corner units?
 We have to build a flexible product for all of our users.
 We have to build flexible algorithms for users to customize.
 Inside corner units are one of the hardest design issues within multifamily, and a tool to solve them quickly and easily should be robust, and simple.

 Clifton Harness is the CEO of TestFit.io.
-Send him an email at email@example.com if you have a better way of solving inside corner units!
+Contact us if you have a better way of solving inside corner units!